-The package could also be built and installed with cmake (and Visual C++ 2015 on Windows) using instructions from the next section, but without GPU support (omit the -DUSE_CUDA=ON cmake parameter).
+The package could also be built and installed with CMake (and Visual C++ 2015 on Windows) using instructions from Installing R package with GPU support, but without GPU support (omit the -DUSE_CUDA=ON cmake parameter).

 If all fails, try Building the shared library to see whether a problem is specific to R package or not.